Spike Lee: Career

-1980s
+1980–1989: Student films and breakthrough

 In 1983, Lee premiered his first independent short film titled, Joe's Bed-Stuy Barbershop: We Cut Heads.
 Lee submitted the film as his master's degree thesis at the Tisch School of the Arts.
 Lee's classmates Ang Lee and Ernest R. Dickerson worked on the film as assistant director and cinematographer, respectively.
 The film was the first student film to be showcased in Lincoln Center's New Directors New Films Festival.
 Lee's father, Bill Lee, composed the score.
 The film won a Student Academy Award.

 In 1985, Lee began work on his first feature film, She's Gotta Have It.
 The black-and-white film concerns a young woman (played by Tracy Camilla Johns) who is seeing three men, and the feelings this arrangement provokes.
 The film was Lee's first feature-length film, and launched Lee's career.
 Lee wrote, directed, produced, starred and edited the film with a budget of $175,000, he shot the film in two weeks.
 When the film was released in 1986, it grossed over $7 million at the U.S. box office.
 New York Times film critic A.O.
 Scott wrote that the film "ushered in (along with Jim Jarmusch's Stranger Than Paradise) the American independent film movement of the 1980s.
 It was also a groundbreaking film for African-American filmmakers and a welcome change in the representation of blacks in American cinema, depicting men and women of color not as pimps and whores, but as intelligent, upscale urbanites."
+He followed this with the musical drama School Daze (1988).